brug-be/articles_of_association/README.md

 * The decision of the general assembly must be taken by a majority of two thirds of votes of the members present or represented, but no quorum is required;
-* Respect for the rights of the defense, that is to say, the hearing of the member whose expulsion is requested, if it wishes;
+* Respect for the rights of the defense, that is to say, the hearing of the member whose expulsion is requested, if he/she wishes;
 * The mention of the expulsion in the register of full members;
 * With regard to a decision about an individual, the latter must be taken by secret ballot.